In This Article

 While secure and reputable, this exchange does have a steep transaction fee of up to 5.5% per transaction.

-To learn more about this exchange read my full review of Coinmama here.
+To learn more about this exchange read our full review of Coinmama to learn more.

 CEX.IO